 Why do cats go away to die?

-Not all dying cats will hide, a cat who is outside and becomes seriously ill (through trauma or disease) will not always have the strength to return home and will find a quiet hiding spot such as a shed or under a house.
+Not all dying cats hide, a cat who is outside and becomes seriously ill (through trauma or disease) will not always have the strength to return home and will find a quiet hiding spot such as a shed or under a house.

-There’s a difference between a cat slowly losing his health to progressive diseases such as kidney failure and cancer, which can take months to the very end stage to a sudden trauma such as being hit by a vehicle or dog attack where the cat may die at the scene or crawl away and die shortly afterwards.
+There’s a difference between a cat slowly losing his health to progressive diseases such as kidney failure and cancer, which can take months to the very end-stage to a sudden trauma such as being hit by a vehicle or dog attack where the cat may die at the scene or crawl away and die shortly afterwards.

 Death is a unique experience for every cat, and symptoms can vary depending on the underlying health issue.
+The active phase of dying can begin weeks or months before the cat dies.

 No longer eating or drinking: